Save big (up to $1,875) on small business tools with our free membership, business.com+

 How to market your online store

-Setting up an e-commerce store is just the first step.
-To generate sales, you’ll need to create an e-commerce marketing strategy.
+Setting up your e-commerce site is just the start.
+To drive sales, create an e-commerce marketing strategy.
 Here are some ways to drive traffic to your online store:

 • Optimize your store for SEO: Whether you have a stand-alone e-commerce website or use a website builder, marketplace or e-commerce platform, include keywords throughout your content and coding.
 Keywords help search engines ― both external like Google and internal if you are using a platform or marketplace ― rank your page and show it to people searching for those terms.